hasnadhivam/Capstone-Project/README.md

 3. Testing model

 ## Cloud Computing Team
+Has several responsibility such as:
+Designing UI and front end of the web

 ## Contributor
 1. M017DSY2484 - [Ghina Fujiawati Jaelani](https://www.linkedin.com/in/) - Institut Teknologi Bandung - Machine Learning